hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 </p>

 This has successfully created a Venn diagram, but **this is not exactly a publication-quality figure**.
-Most obviously, there are changes required to make it more closely resemble the original figure.
+Most obviously, there are **changes required** to make it more closely resemble the original figure.
 Let's explore what we can do with ggvenn.

 First, note that since ggvenn is based in ggplot we can add it as a layer just like any other plot. **The function `geom_venn()` comes from the ggvenn package**.
 Note that for most uses, the simple ggvenn() command should suffice but since we have specific changes to replicate the image in the paper, we need to add arguments and/or additional layers.
+An example of using `geom_venn()` is provided below:

 ```r
 ggplot(data_up, aes(A=PAX6, B=TBR2)) +